FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ## Boundary FEM Spaces Built as Empty Meshes

-To define a Finite Element space on a boundary, we came up with the idea of a mesh with no internal points (call empty mesh).
+To define a Finite Element space on a boundary, we came up with the idea of a mesh with no internal points (called empty mesh).
 It can be useful to handle Lagrange multipliers in mixed and mortar methods.

-So the function `:::freefem emptymesh` remove all the internal points of a mesh except points on internal boundaries.
+So the function `:::freefem emptymesh` removes all the internal points of a mesh except points on internal boundaries.

 ```freefem
 {